Hypoxic-Ischemic Encephalopathy (HIE) Birth Injury Lawsuit

 Below are settlements and verdicts from recent birth injury malpractice cases involving HIE.
 Keep in mind these are not meant to be representative of the average HIE settlement value, but rather just a tool for comparative analysis.

 $8,000,000 Settlement (Michigan 2024): The plaintiff, a 29-year-old woman with well-managed gestational diabetes, delivered a healthy baby boy at nearly 39 weeks.
 The baby seemed fine.
 During postnatal recovery, a nurse discovered that he had stopped breathing approximately an hour and a half after birth.
-The baby was diagnosed with HIE from the oxygen deprivation to the brain.
+The baby was diagnosed with HIE due to oxygen deprivation to the brain.
 The family filed an HIE birth injury lawsuit that argued that the critical period immediately after birth was not properly supervised by the attending nurse, leading to the newborn’s sudden respiratory arrest and subsequent HIE.
 As a result of the HIE, the baby was diagnosed with cerebral palsy and severe cognitive and developmental impairments, necessitating lifelong specialized care and a feeding tube for nourishment.
-The lawsuit settled when the doctors made an $8 million settlement offer.
+The lawsuit was settled when the doctors made an $8 million settlement offer.

 $11,ooo,ooo Verdict (Illinois 2023): A mother-to-be was struggling to bring her child into the world with a child whose fetal heart rate should have signaled the child needed to be delivered.
-Despite these alarming signs, the obstetrician in charge made the decision to wait for a natural birth instead of performing a Cesarean section.
+Despite these alarming signs, the obstetrician in charge decided to wait for a natural birth instead of performing a Cesarean section.
 As the minutes ticked by, the baby boy endured a 30-minute delay in his delivery.
 This precious time loss exposed him to ongoing hypoxic-ischemic injuries, ultimately resulting in brain damage.

 $35,182,818 Verdict (New York 2023): A mother who was 9 months pregnant fell on her abdomen and went to the hospital.
 She was told everything was fine and discharged.
 She saw her OB/GYN 2 more times over the following few days before she had to be rushed to the hospital for an emergency C-section delivery, at which time it was discovered that she had suffered a placental abruption from the fall.
 The baby suffered an HIE injury and was left blind and severely disabled for the rest of her life.
 The lawsuit accused the defendants of negligently failing to diagnose and treat the mother’s placental abruption.
 The verdict included $2.1 million in future economic damages and the rest for pain and suffering.

-$500,000 Settlement (Kansas 2022): The defendant doctor attempted to use a vacuum extractor to assist with difficult vaginal delivery.
+$500,000 Settlement (Kansas 2022): The defendant doctor attempted to use a vacuum extractor to assist with a difficult vaginal delivery.
 The effort was not successful and in the process, the vacuum device caused significant trauma to the baby’s head.
-The baby had to be resuscitated after delivery and was transported to a NICU where he was diagnosed with a large subgaleal hemorrhage and hypoxic-ischemic encephalopathy.
+The baby had to be resuscitated after delivery and was transported to a NICU, where he was diagnosed with a large subgaleal hemorrhage and hypoxic-ischemic encephalopathy.
 The baby died 3 days later.
 The mother’s lawsuit alleged that the doctor was negligent in his use of the vacuum extractor and that negligence was the cause of the baby’s death.

-$7,000,000 Settlement (Illinois 2021): Infant reportedly suffered permanent and disabling injuries, including hypoxic-ischemic encephalopathy, during his birth at VHS West Suburban Medical Center, where his mother presented for labor and delivery at 36.5 weeks gestational age with a diagnosis of spontaneous rupture of membranes.
-The lawsuit alleged that the defendants were negligent in failing to properly monitor the mother and failing to determine that the baby had been expelled spontaneously without a healthcare professional in the room and became trapped under the mother’s right thigh.
+$7,000,000 Settlement (Illinois 2021): Infant reportedly suffered permanent and disabling injuries, including hypoxic-ischemic encephalopathy, during his birth at VHS West Suburban Medical Center, where his mother presented for labor and delivery at 36.5 weeks of gestational age with a diagnosis of spontaneous rupture of membranes.
+The lawsuit alleged that the defendants were negligent in failing to properly monitor the mother and failing to determine that the baby had been expelled spontaneously without a healthcare professional in the room, and became trapped under the mother’s right thigh.

 $6,000,000 Settlement (Michigan 2021): Infant was born with HIE leading to cerebral palsy and permanent cognitive impairment requiring lifelong assistance due to oxygen deprivation during childbirth.
-The lawsuit alleged that the defendant (a federally run hospital) was negligent in failing to order a C-section despite signs of uteroplacental insufficiency, maternal hypotension and non-reassuring fetal status.
+The lawsuit alleged that the defendant (a federally run hospital) was negligent in failing to order a C-section despite signs of uteroplacental insufficiency, maternal hypotension, and non-reassuring fetal status.

 Contact Our Birth Injury Lawyers